 HbA1c – test to assess how well blood sugars have been controlled over the past 90-120 days.
 4- 6 corresponds to a blood sugar of 70-110; 7 is ideal for a diabetic and corresponds to a blood sugar of 130.

 BSA is considered the most accurate method for medication dosing with kids.
-(I though it was weight, but apparently not)
+(I thought it was weight, but apparently not)

 If one nurse discovers another nurse has made a mistake it is always appropriate to speak to her before going to management.
 If the situation persists, then take it higher.